malbert911/HandRaiser/README.md

 4. Start the server with `node app.js`
 5. Access the app. http://[host]:3000

+# Docker
+This project can be found on Docker Hub at https://hub.docker.com/r/malbert911/handraiser

+Sample Docker run for this project: `docker run -p 3000:3000 --name handraiser -d malbert911/handraiser`

 # #BuildforCOVID19
 This project was submitted in the COVID 19 Global Hackathon https://devpost.com/software/hand-raiser